Khant-Nyar/mvvmNewsWp/README.md

 # NewsApp

-NewsApp is a visually appealing news application for Android platforms that provides real-time news articles using Kotlin and MVVM Architecture.
+NewsApp is a visually appealing news application for Android platforms that provides real-time news articles using Kotlin and MVVM Architecture.m

 ## Features